-- The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - TunTrust obtains evidence that the Certificate was misused; - TunTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement; - TunTrust is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - TunTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - TunTrust is made aware of a material change in the information contained in the Certificate; - TunTrustis made aware that the Certificate was not issued in accordance with the Baseline Requirements or the CA's Certificate Policy or Certification Practice Statement; - TunTrust determines or is made aware that any of the information appearing in the Certificate is inaccurate; - TunTrust's right to issue Certificates under these Requirements expires or is revoked or terminated, unless TunTrust has made arrangements to continue maintaining the CRL/OCSP Repository; - Revocation is required by this CP/CPS; or - TunTrust is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key (such as a Debian weak key), or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+- 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - 2.
+TunTrust obtains evidence that the Certificate was misused; - 3.
+TunTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement; - 4.
+TunTrust is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 5.
+TunTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 6.
+TunTrust is made aware of a material change in the information contained in the Certificate; - 7.
+TunTrust is made aware that the Certificate was not issued in accordance with the Baseline Requirements or the CA's Certificate Policy or Certification Practice Statement; - 8.
+TunTrust determines or is made aware that any of the information appearing in the Certificate is inaccurate; - 9.
+TunTrust's right to issue Certificates under these Requirements expires or is revoked or terminated, unless TunTrust has made arrangements to continue maintaining the CRL/OCSP Repository; - 10.
+Revocation is required by this CP/CPS; or - 11.
+TunTrust is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, or if there is clear evidence that the specific method used to generate the Private Key was flawed.